voorhoede/lean-web-kit/src/client/components/rich-text/readme.md

 # Rich Text

-### Features
+## Features

-- Supports Rich text in HTML format
+- Supports Rich Text in HTML format for advanced text manipulation.
-- Works with data from Dato CMS
+- Works with data from the DatoCMS system.